Contract of Carriage

 4.1.
 BAGGAGE ALLOWANCE PER PASSENGER FOR FLIGHTS OPERATED BY AEROMEXICO AND/OR AEROMEXICO CONNECT

 In flights inside Mexico and in international flights, the policies located at www.aeromexico.com/baggagepolicy shall apply.

 The Baggage Allowance granted and the fares per additional pieces of baggage located at aeromexico.com are subject to change without prior notice.
 In the case of flights operated by another airline, please confirm the baggage policies at the offices of the airline in question.

 4.2 CARRY-ON BAGGAGE

-In the case of Aeromexico and Aeromexico Connect one additional carry-on piece of baggage per passenger, which shall weight 10 kg (22 pounds) and which external lineal surface shall not exceed 1.15 m.
-(45 inches) is allowed, besides a portfolio or handbag or laptop; passenger mobility aids (crutches, canes, wheelchairs) may be kept in the passenger cabin, depending on the space available in the aircfraft equipment; in the case of another airline, please confirm baggage policies thereof.
+In the case of Aeromexico and Aeromexico Connect, one additional carry-on piece of baggage per passenger, which shall weight 10 kg (22 pounds) and which external lineal surface shall not exceed 1.15 m.
+(45 inches) is allowed, in addition to a portfolio or handbag or laptop; passenger mobility aids (crutches, canes, wheelchairs) may be kept in the passenger cabin, depending on the space available in the aircraft equipment; in the case of another airline, please confirm their baggage policies.